JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ## Additional Plugin Configuration Files

+A plugin can contain additional configuration files beside the main <path>plugin.xml</path>.
-The described elements and attributes can be part of the <path>plugin.xml</path> file and additional plugin configuration files included with the `config-file` attribute of the [`<depends>`](#idea-plugin__depends) elements.
+They have the same format, and they are included with the `config-file` attribute of [`<depends>`](#idea-plugin__depends) elements.
-Additional files have the same format as the main <path>plugin.xml</path> file, but some elements and attributes required in <path>plugin.xml</path> are ignored in the additional configuration files.
+However, some elements and attributes required in <path>plugin.xml</path> are ignored in additional configuration files.
-If the requirement differs in additional file, it will be explicitly stated.
+If the requirements differs, the documentation below will state it explicitly.
+One use case for additional configuration files is when a plugin provides optional features that are only available in some IDEs and require [certain modules](plugin_compatibility.md#modules-specific-to-functionality).

 ## Useful Resources